iTwin/object-storage/README.md

 ## Build Instructions

+Local development workflows mostly utilize `rush` commands which run a specific `npm` script for each package.
+For exact script definitions in each package see the corresponding `package.json` files.

 1. Clone repository (first time) with `git clone` or pull updates to the repository (subsequent times) with `git pull`
 2. Install dependencies: `rush install`
 3. Clean: `rush clean`